AlexanderGroeger/KappaCraft/README.md

 **Usage**

-To generate the mcfunction in the current directory, run *python buildsong.py YourNoteBlockStudioFile.nbs*.
-Then place the mcfunction in the datapack's song folder and call the */reload* command to update the datapack.
-Next create a command-block in-game with the command *function datapack:songs/MusicID_NameOfSong*.
-Finally set the command block to repeat without needing redstone.
+1. To generate the mcfunction in the current directory, run *python buildsong.py YourNoteBlockStudioFile.nbs*.
+2. Place the mcfunction in the datapack's song folder.
+3. Call the */reload* command to update the datapack.
+4. Create a command-block in-game with the command *function datapack:songs/MusicID_NameOfSong*.
+5. Set the command block to repeat without needing redstone.
 That's it.
 You should be hearing the song you have made.

 ### **buildsongtree.py**